Seychelles - Mahe

 7 Night discounted holiday at CaranaBeach

-Return flights to Seychelles Return resort transfers 7 nights accommodation in an Oceanview Chalet Breakfast daily All taxes, levies & surcharges (estimate)
+Return flights to Mahe on Air Seychelles Return resort transfers 7 nights accommodation in an Oceanview Chalet Breakfast daily All taxes, levies & surcharges (estimate)

-20% Early Bird Discount included - Book and pay 60 days prior to departure Upgrade to Half Board from R6 500 pp
+10% Discount included Upgrade to Half Board from R6 500 pp

 A weekend surcharge applies for travel on Fridays, Saturdays and Sundays.
 A high season surcharge of approx. R1400.00 per person may be applicable and will be included when requesting a quote from The Holiday Factory.
 Please contact The Holiday Factory for packages from Durban and Cape Town.

 Packages are subject to availability at the time of the reservation.
 Passport & visa costs (if applicable), travel insurance & items of a personal nature are not included.
 Prices are subject to change without prior notice due to airfare increases and currency fluctuations.
 Rebooking and cancellation fees apply.
 All prices are per person sharing unless otherwise specified.
 Standard terms and conditions apply.
 All discounts and/or special offers have already been included in the package price.